M&A, car sales help European shares to new 8-year high

 By Francesco Canepa and Blaise Robinson

-LONDON/PARIS, April 9 European shares rose on Thursday after figures showing a strong recovery in Europe's auto sector, robust German data and mergers and acquisitions activity or speculation around a number of stocks.
+LONDON/PARIS, April 9 European shares rose on Thursday on the back of figures showing a strong recovery in Europe's auto sector, robust German data and takeover speculation in the media and luxury sectors.

-Lafarge and Holcim rose 4.8 percent and 3.8 percent, respectively after they chose the chief executive of their combined company, opening the way for the two cement groups to clinch their $40 billion merger if shareholders back it next month.

-British luxury goods maker Burberry 2.7 percent after positive numbers from Mulberry and talk of consolidation in the sector.
+British luxury goods maker Burberry was the top riser on the pan-European FTSEurofirst 300 index, adding 3.7 percent after positive numbers from Mulberry and talk of consolidation in the sector.

-Burberry was flagged by Goldman Sachs among shares on its "conviction buy" lists for which its sees a bid probability of 30 percent or more.
+Goldman Sachs added Burberry to its list of "conviction buy" shares for which the probability of a bid is 30 percent or more.

-Italian media group Mediaset rose 2.8 percent after Mediobanca flagged it as a bid target for France's Vivendi .
+Norwegian publishing firm Schibsted, also added to the Goldman, climbed 4.4 percent, while Italian media group Mediaset rose 3.2 percent after Mediobanca flagged it as a bid target for France's Vivendi.

 German generic drugmaker Stada was up 2.8 percent as U.S. rival Mylan's proposed takeover of Ireland-based Perrigo fuelled a re-rating in the sector.

-The rally has largely been fuelled by the European Central Bank's bond buying programme, known as quantitative easing (QE).
+The FTSEurofirst 300 rose 0.6 percent to 1,622.05 points by 1113 GMT, taking its gains so far this year to 18.5 percent, in a rally largely fuelled by the European Central Bank's bond buying programme, known as quantitative easing (QE).

 "It's M&A and QE driving the market at the moment," Tradition broker, Mike Reuter, said.